-1. Introduction
+1 Introduction

-This document describes the methodology and assumptions used to assess supply adequacy for the 2021 Gas Statement of Opportunities (GSOO)1.
+This document describes the methodology and assumptions used to assess supply adequacy for the 2022 Gas Statement of Opportunities (GSOO)1.

-The GSOO reports on the adequacy of eastern and south-eastern Australian gas markets to supply maximum daily demand and annual consumption over a 20-year outlook period.
+The GSOO reports on the adequacy of gas supply to meet maximum daily demand and annual consumption over a 20-year outlook period across the Australian jurisdictions other than Western Australia and the Northern Territory.
 The adequacy assessment is performed using a model of gas supply and demand (gas model) that includes representations of:

-- Existing, committed, and proposed new and expanded gas processing facilities. - Existing, committed, and proposed new and expanded gas transmission pipelines. - Existing, committed, and proposed new and expanded gas storage facilities. - Gas reserves and resources - Gas consumption forecasts for residential, commercial, and industrial customers, gas-powered generation (GPG), and liquefied natural gas (LNG) exports. - Alternative supply options including LNG receipt terminals, and alternative gas production pathways, such as hydrogen.
+- Existing, committed, and proposed new and expanded gas processing facilities. - Existing, committed, and proposed new and expanded gas transmission pipelines. - Existing, committed, and proposed new and expanded gas storage facilities. - Gas reserves and resources. - Gas consumption forecasts for residential, commercial, and industrial customers, gas generation (in previous reports this was referred to as gas-powered generation [GPG]), and liquefied natural gas (LNG) exports. - Alternative supply options including LNG receipt terminals.